ЁЯОУ Part of Main Course

 | Communication barriers | Language differences, education levels, technical complexity | Local language use, visual aids, simplified explanations |

-5. Field Guidelines & Practical Assignments
+5. Practical Assignments

 Exercise: Planning and Conducting Individual Contact with Farmers